 The writing I do here is intended as a work in progress.
 My recipes are like my opinions: they are constantly being revised and refined as I work them through my mind and my fingers.
 Comments and participation are encouraged, so please don’t feel the need to tread lightly here.

 If you’d like to read my official bio, here it is:

-Jeffrey Morgenthaler is an award-winning bartender (Tales of the Cocktail’s American Bartender of the Year, Bar and Nightclub Bartender of the Year), working since 1996 in everything from neighborhood taverns and college nightclubs to fine restaurants and upscale lounges.
-He currently manages the seven-time James Beard Award-nominated bar program at Clyde Common, and the celebrated Pepe Le Moko; both are located in downtown Portland, Oregon.
+Jeffrey Morgenthaler is an award-winning bartender and author from Portland, Oregon.
+He has worked behind the bar full-time since 1996 everywhere from neighborhood taverns and college nightclubs, to fine restaurants and upscale cocktail bars.
+He currently manages the seven-time James Beard Award-nominated bar program at Clyde Common.

 Jeffrey has been writing about his experience with bartending and cocktails for several years at his website, jeffreymorgenthaler.com.
 He was a regular columnist for Playboy Magazine, and contributes to a myriad of other publications, including Imbibe, Fine Cooking, and Punch.
 He is the best-selling author of the world’s first book devoted entirely to cocktail technique, “The Bar Book: Elements of Cocktail Technique”

 He is an educator and speaker, sharing his work at Bar Convent Berlin, the P(our) Symposium, Tales of the Cocktail, and Portland Cocktail Week.
 He is a judge at the San Francisco World Spirits Competition, the Heaven Hill Bartender of the Year competition, and Diageo World Class.